Women looking for marriage are still attracted to narcissists

-Tom Jacobs from Pacific Standard writes on a problematic new study: Women looking for marriage still find narcissistic traits alluring.
+Tom Jacobs from Pacific Standard writes on a problematic 2015 study: Women looking for marriage still find narcissistic traits alluring.

 Researchers V. Tamara Montrose and Carrie Haslam from Hartpury College in England reported in their study, published in the journal Personality and Individual Differences: